Saint Anne Church, Trabzon

+The Church of Saint Anne (Ἁγία Άννα, Küçük Ayvasıl Kilisesi) is thought to be the oldest church in Trabzon city, Turkey, dating to the 6th or 7th century.
+It has not seen service in over a century, but has recently (2021-22) been thoroughly restored.
+With whitewash removed, all remaining fresco's have now become visible.
+The church is accessible to the public free of charge during daytime hours.

 Architecture

-The building is a Byzantine-style building, with a barrel vaulted nave and aisles, and a sanctuary flanked by side-chamber, formed from three curved apses.
+The building is a small, early Byzantine-style structure, with a barrel vaulted nave and aisles, and a sanctuary flanked by side-chamber formed from three curved apses.
 Spolia is used in the building, with a classical sarcophagus used to form a tympanum over the main entrance door, showing a standing warrior and a winged Nike.

 It is possible the church was built around the 6th or 7th centuries AD.
 On a relief slab above the south door there is an inscription stating that St. Anne was restored during the joint reigns of Basil I, Leo VI and Alexander in 884/85.

+In 2021/22 the church was restored.
+Its exterior and interior cleaned.
+All whitewash was removed, making previously hidden frescoes visible.